AyeshaKhalid01/CelebrityConnections/README.md

 # CelebrityConnections
 Using IMDB data this program shows how celebrities are related.
+#### Disclaimer
+The large data will take a minute to load due to its size.

 ### Problem
 In this problem, we’re interested in finding the shortest path between any two actors by choosing a sequence of movies that connects them.